-- 1. Right-of-way for public streets within the Specific Plan area (Euclid Avenue, Eucalyptus Avenue, Merrill Avenue, Campus Avenue, and Sultana Avenue) shall be dedicated to the City of Ontario per the provisions of this Specific Plan (Chapter 3, Development Plan) and as approved by the City Engineer. - 2.
-Landscape improvements and public streetlights within the public right-of-way and neighborhood edge shall be maintained through a landscape and lighting district or other special maintenance district established by the City. - 3.
-The City shall maintain off-site infrastructure improvements, including water, recycled water, sewer, and storm drainage facilities after they are accepted by the City. - 4.
-The City shall maintain NPDES facilities located within the curb-to-curb area of public streets after they are accepted by the City.
-Operation and maintenance requirements for NPDES stormwater runoff source control and treatment control Best Management Practices shall be identified in the approved Water Quality Management Plan for the project.
+- 1. Right-of-way for public streets within the Specific Plan area (Grove Avenue, Eucalyptus Avenue, Merrill Avenue, and Bon View Avenue) shall be dedicated to the City of Ontario per the provisions of this Specific Plan (Chapter 3, Development Plan) and as approved by the City Engineer. - 2.
+Landscape improvements and public streetlights within the public right-of-way shall be maintained through a landscape and lighting district or other special maintenance district established by the City. - 3.
+The City shall maintain off-site infrastructure improvements, including water, sewer, and storm drainage facilities.